 With all the options available for autism treatment, it can be hard to know where to turn.
 While there is no proven cure for autism, most experts agree that treatment should start early and should include structured, intensive therapy (25 hours per week or more) and encourage family participation.
 The following approaches are commonly used to treat autism:

-Behavioral Therapies—In these types of programs, therapists target specific behaviors and skills.
-They will present a task and use positive reinforcement and rewards when the desired behavior is produced.
+Behavioral Therapies.
+In these types of programs, therapists target specific behaviours and skills.
+They will present a task and use positive reinforcement and rewards when the desired behaviour is produced.
 Examples of common behavioral treatments include: Applied Behavioral Analysis (ABA, sometimes called Lovaas), Discrete Trial Training, and Pivotal Response training.
 Behavioral approaches are widely accepted and evidence-based, meaning they have been proven effective in scientific research studies.

-- Management of Children with Autism Spectrum Disorders.
+- American Academy of Pediatrics, Management of Children with Autism Spectrum Disorders.

 Powered by Bundoo®